Dr Claudia Sternberg

 - Programme Manager BA Cultural and Media Studies

 My background is in literary, film and television studies with an emphasis on British and American cultural production in general and multicultural Britain in particular.
 I mainly work on film and television and address questions of representation, predominantly in the context of (Jewish, Black and Asian) migratory and diasporic experiences.
 A special focus has been on the intersections of different migrations and diasporas; a comparative and transnational perspective underpinned the work of the international AHRC-funded research network Migrant and Diasporic Cinema in Contemporary Europe, which I co-coordinated from 2006–2008.

 A further research area is the memory culture of the First World War as well as the relationship between war, media and cultural memory in more general terms.
-Since 2013 I have worked wth colleagues in Leeds on the Legacies of War Centenary project.
-We collaborate with people and organisations in Leeds, the UK and internationally to explore the legacy of the First World War through research, creative practice and knowledge exchange.
-More specifically, my project In the Wrong Place at the Wrong Time has looked in a comparative fashion at the experience of civilian internment in both Britain and Germany during WWI.
+From 2013 to 2018 I worked wth colleagues in Leeds on the Legacies of War Centenary project.
+We collaborated with people and organisations in Leeds, the UK and internationally to explore the legacy of the First World War through research, creative practice and knowledge exchange.
+More specifically, my project In the Wrong Place at the Wrong Time looked at the experience of civilian internment in both Britain and Germany during WWI.

-As a continental European and native German who relocated to the UK in 2004, I also maintain an interest in German language and culture, the constructions of contemporary Germanness and Britishness across Europe and the trajectories of continental Jews who settled in Britain throughout the centuries.
-I am still interested in although currently not actively researching the screenplay genre and the practice of writing for the screen.
+As a continental European and native German who relocated to the UK in 2004, I also maintain an interest in German language and culture, the constructions of Germanness and Britishness across Europe and the trajectories of continental Jews who settled in Britain throughout the centuries.
+I also continue to be interested in screenplays and the practice of writing for the screen.

 I am a member of the Centre for Critical Studies in Museums, Galleries and Heritage and the Screenwriting Research Network.

 I offer PhD supervision in the following areas:

 - (Popular) representations of the First World War